 Must be proficient in Office software applications to communicate through e-mail and various software applications.; especially Microsoft Outlook, Word and Excel.

 Ability to meet required deadlines and maintain necessary workflow.

 Ability to read, write, understand and communicate in the English language and follow both verbal and written instruction.

 Must be able to read, write, speak and understand English.

 The ability to read and write and comprehend/interpret data.

 Physical Requirements/Working Environment:

-- Ability to move freely about the interior and meet aircraft specific specs for weight limit.
+Ability to move freely about the interior and in the unpressurized area aft of the aft pressure bulkhead and meet aircraft specific specs for weight limit.